Espa?ol

 For medical questions, we encourage you to review our information with your doctor.

 Surgery is the main treatment for most ovarian cancers.
-How much surgery you have depends on how far your cancer has spread and on your general health.
-For women of childbearing age who have certain kinds of tumors and whose cancer is in the earliest stage, it may be possible to treat the disease without removing both ovaries and the uterus.
+The extent of surgery depends on how far the cancer has spread and your overall health.
+For women of childbearing age with certain kinds of tumors that are found at the earliest stage, it may be possible to treat the cancer without removing both ovaries and the uterus.

 For epithelial ovarian cancer, surgery has 2 main goals: staging and debulking.
-If your cancer isn’t properly staged and debulked, you may need to have more surgery later, so it’s important that this surgery is done by a specialist who’s trained and experienced in ovarian cancer surgery, like a gynecologic oncologist.
+If your cancer isn’t properly staged and debulked, you may need to have more surgery later, so it’s important that this surgery is done by a gynecologic oncologist who’s trained and experienced in ovarian cancer surgery.

-The other important goal of ovarian cancer surgery is to remove as much of the tumor as possible ? this is called debulking.
+The other important goal of ovarian cancer surgery is debulking – removing as much of the tumor as possible.
 Debulking is very important when ovarian cancer has already spread throughout the abdomen (belly) at the time of surgery.
-The aim of debulking surgery is to leave behind no visible cancer or no tumors larger than 1 cm (less than 1/2 an inch).
-This is called optimally debulked.
-Patients whose tumors have been optimally debulked, have a better outlook (prognosis) than those left with larger tumors after surgery (called sub-optimally debulked).

 In some cases, other organs might be affected by debulking:

-If both ovaries and/or the uterus are removed, you will not be able to become pregnant.
-It also means that you will go into menopause if you haven’t done so already.
-Most women will stay in the hospital for 3 to 7 days after the operation and can resume their usual activities within 4 to 6 weeks.
+After ovarian cancer surgery, most women will stay in the hospital for 3 to 7 days and can resume their usual activities within 4 to 6 weeks.

-The most common side effects from pafolacianine (Cytalux) are belly pain, heartburn, itching, chest pain, nausea, vomiting, and flushing.
+Common side effects from pafolacianine (Cytalux) include belly pain, heartburn, itching, chest pain, nausea, vomiting, and flushing.

-Your doctor will probably ask you to avoid taking any supplements that have folic acid in them for a few days before the procedure so they don’t disturb the test.
+Your doctor may ask you to avoid supplements with folic acid for a few days before surgery, because these can interfere with the imaging.

 For germ cell tumors and stromal tumors, the main goal of surgery is to remove the cancer.